PEA-IA-DS-Proyecto-2/Project-2---Analisis-y-Modelado-Predictivo-de-Precios-de-Viviendas-en-Barcelona/README.md

 INFO:
 - to open the knwf-file you need to have installed Knime - if you clic you download the file
 - to open the csv-file you also need to download it - it cant be open with Webbased editors as it is too big
-- to open the JSON-files you can either use the JSON viewer you find in the Links Section or download it (also to big for GitHub)
+- to open the JSON-files you can either use the JSON viewer you find in the Links Section or download it (also too big for GitHub)

 ## PDF-Dokuments